picandocodigo/List-Category-Posts/readme.txt

 List Category Posts is a simple WordPress plugin which allows you to list posts from a category into a post/page using the [catlist] shortcode.
 This shortcode accepts a category name or id, the order in which you want the posts to display, and the number of posts to display.
 You can use [catlist] as many times as needed with different arguments.
 Great to use WordPress as a CMS, and create pages with several categories posts.
 Usage: [catlist argument1=value1 argument2=value2].

+==Installation==

+* Upload listcat directory into you wp-content/plugins/ directory.
+* Login to your WordPress Admin menu, go to Plugins, and activate it.
+* Add “lcp_catlist” class into your theme’s CSS for custom formatting.
+* You can find the List Category Posts widget in your widgets.
+Hasn't been tested, still in development, but usable.

+**If you're updating List Category Posts from version 0.1**, you must change the code in the pages using it, since it's not backwards compatible.
+LCP now uses WordPress's shortcode API, in order to allow arguments.
+You should chang the previous [catlist=ID] to [catlist id=ID].

+==Other notes==

+**Usage**
 The arguments you can use are:
 'name' - To display posts from a category using the category's name.
 Ex: [catlist name=mycategory] 'id' - To display posts from a category using the category's id.
 Ex: [catlist id=24]